Chart Color Schemes

 Florey has a typical household mix, with a fairly typical median household size

-Family households comprise 71.4% of all households, including 30.5% couples with children, 27.5% couples without children, and 11.8% single parent families.
-Non-family households constitute the remaining 28.6%, with lone person households at 24.9% and group households comprising 3.7% of the total.
+Family households constitute 71.4% of all households, including 30.5% couples with children, 27.5% couples without children, and 11.8% single parent families.
+Non-family households account for the remaining 28.6%, with lone person households at 24.9% and group households comprising 3.7%.
 The median household size is 2.5 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households